BBaysinger/bb-portfolio/docs/candidate-replacement.md

-# Candidate Instance Replacement Procedure
+# Lagoon Candidate Instance Replacement Procedure

-This document describes the recommended process to replace a failing _candidate_ (blue / canary) EC2 instance in the blue‑green deployment model without disrupting the _active_ instance.
+This document describes the recommended process to replace a failing Lagoon _candidate_ EC2 instance (formerly "blue") without disrupting the _active_ instance.

 ## When to Replace